 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means more clients, more clinical hours, and greater exposure - resulting in higher premiums.
-A sole practitioner turning over $120K will pay less than a group practice doing $1M+.
+Turnover is a primary rating factor.
+Higher revenue means more clinical hours, more clients, and greater exposure.
+A sole practitioner billing $130K per year will pay less than a group practice generating $1.2M.

 👥